learn-co-curriculum/phase-3-active-record-migrations/README.md

 end
 ```

-To test it out, let's use the raketask `rake console`, which we're created in the `Rakefile`.
+To test it out, let's use the raketask `rake console`, which we've created in the `Rakefile`.

 ### Try out the following: